What is it?

 These may include:

-- Directional Atherectomy (shaving linear parts of the
+Directional Atherectomy (shaving linear parts of the plaque)

-- Rotational Atherectomy (Rotating at high speed a burr to ablate the plaque) eg
+Rotational Atherectomy (Rotating a burr to ablate the plaque)